 So you have just bought that new electric toothbrush, but wait, how do you charge it?
-It has a 2 pin connector on it, rather than 3 pin connector you are used to here in the UK.
+It has a 2 pin plug on it, rather than 3 pin plug you are used to here in the UK.

-Well, there is a sensible reason behind this, which I will explain in a bit more detail below.
+Safety is the reason it comes with a 2 pin shaver plug, rather than a 3 pin, which I will explain in a bit more detail below.

-However, for those of you who want the quick answer or solution, you will be pleased to know that there is one.
-They are 2 to 3 pin adapters available from many large retailers.
+However, for those of you who don’t have a shaver socket in your home/bathroom and want the solution, you will be pleased to know that there is one.
+They are 2 pin plug adapters.

 The reason is all to do with SAFETY.